VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Experiments and Results

 \subsection{Main Results on Multi-modal Data Selection}

-\textbf{Superiority over state-of-the-art baselines.} Tab.~\ref{tab:llava_7b} presents a quantitative comparison of VisNec against competitive baselines for fine-tuning LLaVA-v1.5-7B.
+\textbf{ \textbf{Superiority Over State-of-the-Art Baselines.}} Tab.~\ref{tab:llava_7b} presents a quantitative comparison of VisNec against competitive baselines for fine-tuning LLaVA-v1.5-7B.
 Under a strict 15\% data budget on the LLaVA-665K dataset, VisNec achieves a remarkable relative performance of 100.2\%, consistently surpassing all baseline approaches.
-Specifically, VisNec outperforms the Random baseline by 5.8\% and the second-best method by 2.3\%, underscoring its efficacy in identifying high-quality instructional samples.
-Notably, VisNec even exceeds the performance of the full-data (100\%) fine-tuning baseline on several key benchmarks, including LLaVA-Wild, MMBench-EN/CN, and MM-Vet.\\
+Specifically, VisNec outperforms the Random baseline by 5.8\% and the second-best method by 2.3\%.
+We attribute this to a fundamental distinction in how VisNec defines sample value: rather than relying on generic importance signals or external quality proxies, VisNec explicitly computes the difference between blind and multimodal losses, directly measuring how much the visual input reduces predictive uncertainty.
+This allows VisNec to prioritize vision-critical samples while discarding those where the image actively misleads the model—a dimension that existing methods do not explicitly capture.
+Notably, VisNec even exceeds the full-data (100\%) fine-tuning baseline on LLaVA-Wild, MMBench-EN/CN, and MM-Vet, benchmarks that demand open-ended reasoning and hallucination resistance.
+These benchmarks are precisely where noisy and visually redundant training samples are most damaging, and where removing them yields the greatest benefit.\\

-\textbf{Generalization across datasets.} Given that the LLaVA-1.5 dataset covers a relatively limited range of tasks, we evaluate the cross-dataset generalization of our approach.
-We report the performance on the VisionFlan-186K dataset in Tab.~\ref{tab:vision-flan}.
-VisNec achieves an exceptional relative performance of 115.8\%.
-This substantial margin—outperforming the Random baseline by 18.4\% and the second-best method by 11.3\%—confirms that VisNec’s selection strategy does not overfit to a single dataset.
-Instead, it effectively captures fundamental visual-instructional cues that generalize across diverse benchmarks. \\
+\textbf{Generalization Across Datasets.} Given that the LLaVA-1.5 dataset covers a relatively limited range of tasks, we evaluate the cross-dataset generalization of our approach on the more challenging Vision-Flan-186K dataset, which spans 191 distinct tasks.
+As reported in Tab.~\ref{tab:vision-flan}, VisNec achieves an exceptional relative performance of 115.8\%, outperforming the Random baseline by 18.4\% and the full-data fine-tuned model by 15.8\%.
+This result reveals a critical insight: a substantial portion of Vision-Flan-186K is not merely redundant but \textbf{harmful} to model training.
+Samples with low or negative VisNec scores, where visual content contradicts textual annotations, actively degrade cross-modal reasoning.
+By explicitly filtering such misaligned samples, VisNec confirms that in multimodal instruction tuning, data quality is far more critical than data quantity.